Identifying Achievable Career Goals

 We live in a world where the cost of education does not lend itself to youthful experimentation.

-Imagine if the Goodlapp’s and their daughter Mary knew before ever applying to an engineering program, that mechanical engineering was the least likely discipline she would enjoy; and if she was determined to become an engineer, the statistical probability of rising above middle management was 40%?
-The presumption is that the Goodlapp’s $110,000 and Mary would have pursued a profession where Mary’s potential to succeed would optimally correlate.
+Imagine if the Goodlapps and their daughter Mary knew, before ever applying to an engineering program, that mechanical engineering was the least likely discipline she would enjoy, and that if she was determined to become an engineer, the statistical probability of rising above middle management was 40%?
+The presumption is that the Goodlapps’ $110,000 and Mary would have pursued a profession where Mary’s potential to succeed would optimally align.

 “Clarity to sweep away career doubts”

-The science to allow for correlation between what career Mary would enjoy and what she would be good at exists.
-With 85% predictive accuracy, science can provide enough vocational clarity to sweep away a young person’s personal career doubts.
-Having this insight to know your potential to achieve excellence prior to selecting a career path or even validating the path taken is a powerful tool for self-actualisation.
+The science to determine a correlation between which career Mary would enjoy and what she would be good at exists.
+With 85% predictive accuracy, science can provide sufficient vocational clarity to dispel a young person’s career doubts.
+Having this insight into your potential to achieve excellence prior to selecting a career path, or even to validate the path taken, is a powerful tool for self-actualization.

 “Know your potential”

-Behavioural science has come a long way since the day’s when high school guidance counsellors subjected their students in the 1960’s to personality tests authored by alchemists and wizards.
-Unfortunately, many of those cheap and cheerful assessment tests are still in circulation; some recent creations are more granular in the number of attributes assessed but very few are able to predict on-the-job potential.
+Behavioural science has come a long way since the days when high school guidance counsellors subjected their students in the 1960’s to personality tests authored by alchemists and wizards.
+Unfortunately, many of those cheap and cheerful assessment tests are still in circulation; some recent creations are more granular in the number of attributes assessed, but very few can predict on-the-job potential.

 “Identifying achievable career goals”